Global Faculty Fund (GFF)

 - To develop multi-site projects: These may include conferences and workshops, in-person or online, which are related to teaching or course enhancement.

-- To promote faculty development: Examples include attending conferences and workshops, purchasing books and subscriptions, and commissioning translations—provided that these activities are connected to a course that the faculty member is teaching.
+- To promote faculty development: Examples include attending conferences and workshops, purchasing books and subscriptions, and commissioning translations—provided that these activities are connected to a course that the lecturer is teaching.

 The GFF does not support the development of new courses.
 Course development should be undertaken through the Site-Specific Advisory Committees.